PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 socksproxy.enabled                     | If SOCKS proxy is enabled. true by default
 socksproxy.address                     | The address to listen on (SOCKS Proxy)
 socksproxy.port                        | The port to listen on (SOCKS Proxy).
 4447 by default
-socksproxy.keys                        | optional keys file for SOCKS proxy local destination
+socksproxy.keys                        | Optional keys file for SOCKS proxy local destination
-socksproxy.signaturetype               | signature type for new keys if keys file is set.
+socksproxy.signaturetype               | Signature type for new keys if keys file is set.
 7 by default socksproxy.inbound.length              | Inbound tunnels length if keys is set.
 3 by default
 socksproxy.inbound.quantity            | Inbound tunnels quantity if keys is set.
 5 by default
 socksproxy.outbound.length             | Outbound tunnels length if keys is set.
 3 by default